microsoft/live-share/welcome/welcome-joiner.md

-# Welcome to Visual Studio Real-Time Collaboration!
+# Welcome to Visual Studio Live Share!

-If you're here, one of the Visual Studio Real-Time Collaboration private preview members has probably **shared a collaboration session with you**!
+If you're here, one of the Visual Studio Live Share private preview members has probably **shared a collaboration session with you**!
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
-For this reason, Visual Studio Real-Time Collaboration makes it simple to get started.
+For this reason, Visual Studio Live Share makes it simple to get started.

 Just follow these steps to join a collaboration session:

-### 1. Download and install Visual Studio Real-Time Collaboration for your tool
+### 1. Download and install Visual Studio Live Share for your tool
-While ultimately an extension, follow these directions for installing Visual Studio Real-Time Collaboration for supported tools during the experimental private preview.
+While ultimately an extension, follow these directions for installing Visual Studio Live Share for supported tools during the experimental private preview.

 <table style="width: 100%; border-style: none;">
 <tr>